akhin/microarchitecture-cheatsheet/README.md

 ## <a name="Licences">**Licences:**
 As for info and visuals coming from other sources, I provided references with links for all.

-Everything is completely free.
+Everything else is completely free.

 ## <a name="Feedbacks">**Contact & feedbacks:**
 I don't claim that every information is exact or expressed in the best way.
 Some of them are topics that I had the chance to get my hands on during projects, but some other are from personal researches out of curiosity.

 In case of an issue or suggestion, please feel free to raise an issue.

-If you prefer contacting privately for any reason, my email is akin_ocal@hotmail.com .
+My email is akin_ocal@hotmail.com .

 ## <a name="Misc">**Misc:**
 - I used diagrams.net/drawio : https://app.diagrams.net/